The Walt Disney Company: 2005–2020: Bob Iger's first tenure, expansion and Disney+

-Bob Iger introduced D23 in 2009 as Disney's official fan club, with a biennial exposition event named D23 Expo.
-In February, Disney announced a distribution deal with DreamWorks Pictures to distribute 30 of their films over the next five years through Touchstone Pictures, with Disney getting 10% of the gross.
+Iger introduced D23 in 2009 as Disney's official fan club.
+In February, Disney announced a deal with DreamWorks Pictures to distribute 30 of its films over the next five years through Touchstone Pictures, with Disney getting 10% of the gross.
 The 2009 film Up garnered Disney $735 million at the box office, and the film won Best Animated Feature at the Academy Awards.
-Later that year, Disney launched a television channel named Disney XD, which was aimed at older children.
-The company bought Marvel Entertainment and its assets $4 billion in August, adding Marvel's comic-book characters to its merchandising line-up.
+Later that year, Disney launched a television channel named Disney XD, aimed at older children.
+Disney bought Marvel Entertainment and its assets for $4 billion in August, adding Marvel's comic-book characters to its merchandising line-up.
 In September, Disney partnered with News Corporation and NBCUniversal in a deal in which all parties would obtain 27% equity in streaming service Hulu, and Disney added ABC Family and Disney Channel to the streaming service.
 On December 16, Roy E. Disney died of stomach cancer; he was the last member of the Disney family to work for Disney.
 In March 2010, Haim Saban reacquired from Disney the Power Rangers franchise, including its 700-episode library, for around $100 million.
 Shortly after, Disney sold Miramax Films to an investment group headed by Ronald Tutor for $660 million.
 During that time, Disney released the live-action Alice in Wonderland and the Disney-Pixar film Toy Story 3, both of which grossed a little over $1 billion, making them the sixth-and-seventh films to do so; and Toy Story 3 became the first animated film to make over $1 billion and the highest-grossing animated film.
 That year, Disney became the first studio to release two $1-billion-dollar-earning films in one calendar year.
 In 2010, the company announced ImageMovers Digital, which it started in partnership with ImageMovers in 2007, would be closing by 2011.